streylix/Instagram-Networking-Toolkit/README.md

 ## Overview

 A comprehensive Python-based Instagram management tool that provides multiple functionalities for social media management and analysis.
-This toolkit allows users to efficiently manage their Instagram account with features like follower discovery, mass following, unfollowing non-followers, and detailed relationship insights.
+This toolkit allows users to efficiently manage their Instagram account with features like, following mutual followers, unfollowing non-followers, and detailed relationship insights.

 ## 🌟 Features

-### 1. Follower Fetcher
+### 1. Fetch Followers
 - Fetch followers or following list for any Instagram user
 - Option to select a random user from your following list
 - Detailed relationship insights
 - Save results to JSON for further analysis

-### 2. Mass Follower
+### 2. Follow from JSON
 - Follow users from a pre-generated JSON file
 - Intelligent following with rate limiting
 - Customizable follow strategy

-### 3. User Discovery
-- Discover potential followers from your existing network
-- Configurable target number of users
-- Save discovered users to JSON

-### 4. Unfollow Non-Followers
+### 3. Unfollow Non-Followers
 - Identify users who don't follow you back
 - Bulk unfollow with customizable delay
 - Logging of unfollow actions